-Identification of Alrogithmic Order Flow is a topic covered by both Swiss and European regulation and will lead to changes on all order and quote interfaces to SIX Swiss Exchange.
+Identification of Algorithmic Order Flow is a topic covered by both Swiss and European regulation and will lead to changes on multiple interfaces to SIX Swiss Exchange.

 Two pieces of regulation will drive our solution: